-I did not like X-Men: Apocalypse (2016).
-It was not well done, and it was blasphemous, in that it equates Yahweh to Ra and Krishna, in the story essentially a mutant named En Sabah Nur, which is Arabic either for “the first one” or “the morning light”, depending on whether Marvel’s explanation is correct.
-But that movie does speak of “the four horsemen of the apocalypse” and “the Second Coming”, and it features the memorable and marvellous soundbite, “Everything they’ve built will fall, and from the ashes of their world, we’ll build a better one!”
+X-Men: Apocalypse (2016) blasphemously equates Yahweh to Ra and Krishna, in the story essentially a mutant named En Sabah Nur, which is Arabic either for “the first one” or “the morning light”, depending on whether Marvel’s explanation is correct.
+It also evokes “the four horsemen of the apocalypse” and “the Second Coming”, and it features the memorable soundbite, “Everything they’ve built will fall, and from the ashes of their world, we’ll build a better one!”

 By the way, once Babylon burns, there will be no rebirth from the ashes, as the occult fantasy of a phoenix would have it.
 Over a thousand years from now, Satan’s Gog of Magog will be something altogether different.